-Worried about your investments during COVID-19?
+Concerned about your investments in today's economic climate?
 Here’s what history teaches us.

 As you've been watching the stock market, you may be wondering when your 401(k) and other investment accounts will start to show steady gains again instead of scattered losses.
 The optimist might answer that it'll recover within a few months; the pessimist might say it'll be years or even never.
 The true answer is that none of us, not even the investment experts, knows for sure.